Air quality deteriorates in many parts in north and central India; In Delhi , AAP govt blames BJP after cracker ban fails | Science-Environment

 - India

-After the rampant cracker bursting on Diwali despite restrictions in place, air quality deteriorated in many parts of north and central India, including the national capital where it was the poorest in five years, post the festival with a rise in stubble burning in neighboring states compounding the pollution woes.
+After the rampant cracker bursting on Diwali despite restrictions in place, air quality deteriorated in many parts of India, including the national capital where it was the poorest in five years post the festival with a rise in stubble burning in neighbouring states compounding the pollution woes.

-Delhi's Environment Minister Gopal Rai blamed the BJP for the defying of cracker ban by people, alleging that the saffron party made them burst firecrackers on purpose, as the city's air quality index (AQI) entered the 'severe' category on Diwali night and continued its upward trend to reach 462 at noon on Friday.
+Delhi's Environment Minister Gopal Rai blamed the BJP, alleging that the saffron party instigated people to defy the ban on firecrackers, as the city's air quality index (AQI) entered the 'severe' category on Diwali night and continued its upward trend to reach 462 at noon on Friday.

 Hitting back, Delhi BJP spokesperson Naveen Kumar Jindal said that Diwali is a festival of Hindus and not of a political party and asked if the Hindus who are with Rai's Aam Aadmi Party are not allowed to celebrate their festival.